tcmarino8/This-Class-Cool/README.md

 My work from physics 188

-This homework, Homework 1 is talking about bayes rule.
+Homework 1 is talking about bayes rule.
 Esenttially getting us to understand this likelihood and prior and posterior.
 Just a set up assignment for the rest of bayesian statistics